carrienlei/ee250project/README.md

 on the GrovePi Shield through the ee250project.py file.
 You may also use this python file to utilize our program that is meant for the RaspberryPi.

+For the predictive model, the user inputs four parameters (humidity, pressure, windspeed and month) and the program will return the predicted LA temperature (in Fahrenheit) given those conditions.

 ---------------------------------------------------------------